isimmons/tickets-please/README.md

 # TODO Security
 roles, policies, etc. At the moment any user can make all of their tickets belong to other users Several access control lessons coming up soon.

+## Update Resources with a Patch Request
+We implemented the ability to use a PATCH request to update tickets.
+We also cleaned up by creating a BaseTicketRequest with the mappedAttributes method.
+In this way we not only cleaned up those arrays of attributes in the controllers but also provided a way to do both PUT and PATCH requests with a one-liner and determine which attributes are in the request.